Gordon Giltrap

-Gordon Giltrap, MBE (born 6 April 1948) is an English guitarist and composer.
+Gordon Giltrap (born 6 April 1948) is an English guitarist and composer.
 His music crosses several genres.
 He has been described as "one of the most revered guitarists of his generation", and has drawn praise from fellow musicians including Steve Rothery, Ritchie Blackmore and Jimmy Page.

 Early life

-Giltrap was born on 6 April 1948 in the village of Brenchley, Kent, England at The British Hospital for Mothers and Babies.
-Thereafter he was brought up in Deptford, South East London spending the first 11 years of his life at 43 Elverson Road, a two up, two down terraced house shared by two households with an outside toilet.
-His family then moved to Blackwall Lane East Greenwich.
-Rock star Marty Wilde grew up in the same area along with guitarist Albert Lee.
-Giltrap began to play the guitar at the age of 12 and received no formal tuition, choosing to develop his own style and technique.
+Giltrap was born on 6 April 1948 in the village of Brenchley, Kent, England, at the British Hospital for Mothers and Babies.
+Thereafter, he was brought up in Deptford, south east London, spending the first 11 years of his life at 43 Elverson Road, a two up, two down terraced house shared by two households with an outside toilet.
+His family then moved to Blackwall Lane, East Greenwich.
+Rock star Marty Wilde grew up in the same area, along with guitarist Albert Lee.
+Giltrap began to play the guitar at the age of 12, receiving no formal tuition, choosing instead to develop his own style and technique.

 Career

 Giltrap's career began in the 1960s performing in the folk music scene in London alongside contemporaries such as Bert Jansch, John Renbourn, and Mike Oldfield.
+Giltrap was part of the band Accolade in 1969-1970 after which he went solo again.
 At 18, Giltrap signed with Transatlantic Records and released his debut studio albums, Gordon Giltrap (1968) and Portrait (1969).
 Both featured Giltrap on guitar and lead vocals; he has since considered his lyrics "naive".
 The track "Willow Pattern" from his debut attracted the praise of guitarist Ralph McTell for the imagery it portrayed.
 "Gospel Song", also from his first, features a more aggressive strumming style, influenced by Pete Townshend, which later became a trademark of his style.
 In 1969, Giltrap was featured in Transatlantic's guitar showcase album The Contemporary Guitar Sampler, Volume 1.
 He was also featured on the second volume released in 1970, and both increased his profile.

 Shortly after the release of his first album, Giltrap joined The Buskers' Tour of the UK, headlined by Don Partridge.
 Giltrap subsequently formed a band with Partridge called Accolade.
 Together they released a self-titled album.
 Partridge later wrote the sleeve notes for Portrait.
 Giltrap played lead guitar in the band and penned several compositions.
 Whilst his involvement in the band certainly helped to raise his profile he felt impatient to move on to recording further new albums under his own name.